dhatim/dropwizard-jwt-cookie-authentication/README.md

 principal.addInContext(context);
 ```

 Once a principal has been set, it can be retrieved using the `@Auth` annotation in method signatures.
+You can also use `CurrentPrincipal.get()` within the request thread.

 Each time an API endpoint is called, a fresh cookie JWT is issued to reset the session TTL.
 You can use the `@DontRefreshSession` on methods where this behavior is unwanted.